hyosung11/Launch-School/Courses/journal.md

 12:16 I don't know about that written assessment with ChurnZero.
 I just don't know.
 Can I make the API call and send it later?

 16:53 Back from the playground after school with the kids and I want to keep practicing coding problems.
 It's sustaining itself, so that's good.

+17:15 Maybe I should tailor my job search for software engineering positions?
+That's a thought that's come back into my head after this tedious interview process with ChurnZero and Greenshades Software.
+I have no idea what they wanted in the ChurnZero written assessment.

+## 20220212 토요일

+09:47 Don't I have any comments from later in the day yesterday?
+I played okay today and got a big cut on my shin/ankle where Junior cleated me.
+It's bloody and bruised.
+My body is making itself known to me again.
+Ha ha.

+10:49 I seem to unnecessarily have two VS Code windows open at the same time.
+My leg hurts.
+I'm practicing problems again today.